-I have made major corrections with respect to the Turners in Sumner County, Tennessee, being indebted to Jerry Turner's documented research for helping me to disentangle the John Turners there.
+I have worked to untangle the Turner and related families in Pike County, Missouri.
+I have made major corrections with respect to the Turners and related families in Sumner County, Tennessee, being indebted to Jerry Turner's documented research for helping me to disentangle the various John Turners there.
+I want to thank Erick D. Montgomery for helping correct errors in the Johnson family.

 Note: It is very important to understand that those children whose source citations derive from census records dated 1850, 1860, and 1870 belong only provisionally to the named parent(s).
 Beginning in 1880, familial relationships were delineated by census enumerators; prior to that time, children listed with a given family might actually be related or unrelated orphans, cousins, etc.